The Principal Dev – Masterclass for Tech Leads

 └── urls.list # optional

-Current templates:
+Current notify templates:

-Further additions are welcome - suggestions or PR!
+Further additions are welcome - suggestions or PRs!
+Initiated and first contributed by yoyoma2.

-:date: Release notes addon
+Release notes addon

 There's a function to use a lookup-file to add release note URL's to the notification message.